Susan enjoys writing on a variety of topics. She spends time exploring Michigan outdoors and loves the history surrounding the lighthouses.

 Foods On Your Avian Vet’s Do Not Feed List include Chocolate, Avocado, Onion, High-Fat and High-Sugar foods.

-Window, Doors, and Mirrors – A bird will not recognize this as a barrier and will fly right into them causing serious injury or death.
-I had a friend lose a beloved pet due to this - the bird flew into a small mirror which then fell onto the bird instantly killing him—a devastating accident.
+Window, Doors, and Mirrors: A bird will not recognize these as barriers and will fly right into them, causing severe injury or death.
+I had a friend lose a beloved pet because the bird flew into a small mirror, which then fell onto the bird, instantly killing him—a devastating accident.
 Open doors and windows are an obvious danger.

-Other pets in the household – dogs, cats or other birds.
+Other Pets in the Household: Dogs, cats, or other birds pose a risk.
 Even though they seem harmless, they could severely injure your bird.
-My pet has gone after our beloved Golden Retriever in the attempt of biting his nose.
+My pet has gone after our beloved Golden Retriever and tried to bite his nose.

-Plants – there are many poisonous household plants that your bird's natural curiosity and chewing can lead to accidental poisoning.
+Plants: There are many poisonous household plants, and your bird's natural curiosity and chewing can lead to accidental poisoning.

 Ceiling Fans pose a risk to a flying bird.
 It is safer to keep your pet's wings clipped.

 Loud Noise can lead to stress in a bird, causing reduced resistance to infections.